Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-client-constructor-api-version-argument-2" %} document the service API version that is used by default.

-{% include requirement/MUST id="python-client-constructor-api-version-argument-3" %} document the service API version that a feature was introduced in where features are added in subsequent SDK releases targeting newer GA API versions.
+{% include requirement/MUST id="python-client-constructor-api-version-argument-3" %} document in which API version a feature (function or parameter) was introduced in if not all service API versions support it.

 {% include requirement/MAY id="python-client-constructor-api-version-argument-4" %} validate the input `api_version` value against a list of supported API versions.

 {% include requirement/MAY id="python-client-constructor-api-version-argument-5" %} include all service API versions that are supported by the client library in a `ServiceVersion` enumerated value.

-#### Additional constructor parameters
+##### Additional constructor parameters

 |Name|Description|
 |-|-|